Karl Giese: Institut für Sexualwissenschaft

 Around 1918, when Giese was a student, he met Magnus Hirschfeld after a lecture in Munich.
 Later he became an employee at the Institut für Sexualwissenschaft.
 He took over the management of the archive of the Institute and gave lectures, curated exhibitions and wrote articles.
 Eventually he became Hirschfeld's life partner; Hirschfeld described their relationship as a "physical-mental connection".

 During this time, Giese met the British archaeologist Francis Turville-Petre and the French author and later Nobel Prize laureate André Gide.
 British-American writer Christopher Isherwood, who lived for some months in the neighboring building, wrote about himself and Karl Giese:

 Christopher saw in him the sturdy peasant youth with a girl’s heart, who long ago had fallen in love with Hirschfeld, his father-image.
 Karl still referred to Hirschfeld as "Papa".

 Ellen Bækgaard, a dentist from Copenhagen and World League for Sexual Reform committee member, describes Giese in her memoirs as the "woman of the house".
 According to Bækgaard, Giese enjoyed decorating the place and doing needlework, as well as looking after Hirschfeld's wardrobe.

 Karl Giese was interested in theater and acting.
 He was part of a dramatical group Theater der Eigenen.
 Giese also appeared in Richard Oswald's film Different from the Others as the violinist Paul Körner during his school days (Conrad Veidt played the main part of the older Körner).

 When Magnus Hirschfeld traveled on world tour in 1930-31, he entrusted Giese to run the affairs of the Institute.

 Exile in Paris

 Hirschfeld did not return to Germany from his world journey in 1932, and Giese went to meet him in Paris.
 Hirschfeld was by then living with another partner, a 23-year-old Chinese medical student named Li Shiu Tong.
-Despite some initial jealousy, which nearly killed each other, they all lived together in Paris in a ménage à trois.
+Despite some initial jealousy, in which they nearly killed each other, they all lived together in Paris in a ménage à trois.

 After the Institut für Sexualwissenschaft in Berlin fell victim to the Nazi regime, with books from its library burned, Giese spent several months in Brno in 1933 trying to purchase surviving literature from the Institute's archives.
 He also made contact with the magazine Nový Hlas: List pro sexuální reformu (New Voice: Journal of Sexual Reform), arranging the publication of some articles by both Hirschfeld and himself.